cbuescher/elasticsearch/README.md

 ```

 and running `./test_nightly.sh` will cause all these fixtures to be executed, simulating the expected behavior from the Jenkins job.

+### Setting up Buildkite Agent on night-rally nodes

+night-rally is our legacy way of running nightly benchmarks, and we would like to migrate away from it.
+That said, we don't have any firm dates for migrating the jobs to esbench, so we want to migrate the night-rally jobs from Jenkins to Buildkite in order to not block the Jenkins migration.

+The correct way to do the migration would have been to update our Ansible scripts to work with Buildkite, but I don't know Ansible and don't know if the scripts still work.
+As many things were added over the time to /var/lib/jenkins, it's not clear if the Ansible scripts are enough today, even with Jenkins.

+To avoid tedious work that will potentially be removed in a few months and to go for a smoother migration, we have opted to reuse the /var/lib/jenkins directory with Buildkite.
+This document is here to explain the manual steps needed to do that.

+1. Install the Buildkite Agent as an Ubuntu package as documented in https://docs.elastic.dev/ci/buildkite-agent.
+Regarding configuration:
+  * Use the token stored in the production Vault at path `/secret/performance/es-perf/cloud/buildkite-agent-token`
+  * Each night-rally group needs its own queue.
+The current names are:
+    * es-perf-nightly-group-1
+    * es-perf-nightly-group-2
+    * es-perf-nightly-group-3
+  * To help differentiate between machines, I changed the name from `%hostname-%spawn` to `night-rally-5-%spawn`, as I think the SSH alias is clearer than the hostname.
+2. Start the Buildkite agent and check that it shows up in https://buildkite.com/organizations/elastic/agents?q=night-rally
+3. Configure sudo to allow the buildkite-agent to impersonate Jenkins.
+  * Add the following file under `/etc/sudoers.d/buildkite-agent_user`:
+        ```
+        Defaults:buildkite-agent !requiretty
+        buildkite-agent ALL = (jenkins) NOPASSWD: ALL
+        ```
+   * Run `visudo -cf /etc/sudoers.d/buildkite-agent_user` to enable that configuration.
+   * To check that it worked, use `sudo -iu buildkite-agent`, and then run `sudo -iu jenkins`.
+You should be dropped in a shell as the jenkins user.
+4. If needed, adjust the Buildkite pipelines using catalog-info.yaml and the pipelines files under .buildkite.

 ## Common issues with the bare metal environments (Hetzner)